getdozer/dozer-docs/docs/accessing-data/untyped-grpc.md

 #### Parameters
 - `endpoint`: The name of the store you're aiming to query.
-- `query`: The conditions and parameters for data retrieval in JSON format.
+- `query`: The conditions and parameters for data retrieval in JSON format, following Dozer's [Query Format](query-format)

 #### Example Request
 ```bash